barryblueice/FlashExtra/README.md

 If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [Here](https://afdian.net/a/barryblueice).
 Your support is highly appreciated 🥰

 [Clicked Here To Download the APP](https://github.com/barryblueice/FlashExtra/releases)

+### Declaration:
+This product is released under the GPL + Private License Agreement.
+The details of the private license agreement can be found in the private_protocol.txt file in the repository.